ProfRod/botmex/README.md

-/delaccount <account name> - Remove a BitMex API Account /positions - List of open positions for all accounts /positions <account name> - List of open positions for specified account /close <trade symbol> - Close open trade for specified symbol for all accounts /close <trade symbol> <account name> - Close open trade for specified symbol for specified account
+/delaccount <account name> - Remove a BitMex API Account /positions - List of open positions for all accounts /positions <account name> - List of open positions for specified account /orders - List the last 40 orders for all accounts /orders <account name> - List the last 40 orders for specified account /wallet - List the last 40 wallet history entries for all accounts /wallet <account name> - List the last 40 wallet history entries for specified account

 Admin commands:
 /admins - List of admin users